loiseaujc/Teaching/README.md

 # Lecture notes and material [![licensebuttons by-nc-sa](https://licensebuttons.net/l/by-nc-sa/3.0/88x31.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)

+This repository contains all of the lecture notes and material for the different courses I teach at [Arts et Métier Institute of Technology](https://artsetmetiers.fr/).
+Note that, rather than downloading or forking this whole repository, you can access each course through this [webpage](https://loiseaujc.github.io/teaching/) (in construction).
+If you have any questions or if you spot any errors, please feel free to contact me at loiseau.jc@gmail.com or though the [Issue](https://github.com/loiseaujc/Teaching/issues) page.

 ## Table of contents
 - [Introduction to nonlinear physics, dynamical systems and chaos theory](#introduction-%to-nonlinear-physics,-dynamical-systems-and-chaos-theory) (Arts et Métiers - UPMC, Master 2)